tekperfect/devops-docs/docs/courses/02-Os_Basics/labs/linux-basics.md

 Change directory to the root by issuing this command cd / Now that you are at the root of your linux box you need to create the following folder department:

-- Use the mkdir command to create the department folder Under the department folder you want to create the following folders sales, marketing, it, engineering, and finance.
-You must use the “sudo cd department” command to change into that folder once it’s created.
+- Use the `mkdir` command to create the department folder Under the department folder you want to create the following folders sales, marketing, it, engineering, and finance.
+You must use the `sudo cd department` command to change into that folder once it’s created.

 **Create a few files in each folder using the `touch` command**